FreDiabetics/xDrip--Tasker-Tizen-Watchface-Integration/README.md

 If you wanna buy me a Coffee you find my Paypal.Me-Profile on my Watchmaker-Profile or take this: https://www.paypal.me/diafreddy

+EVERYBODY IS INVITED TO CHANGE PARTS OF THIS DOCS, IF YOU THINK THERE IS SOMETHING MISSING OR CAN BE EXPLAINED EASIER.
+JUST FORKE THIS REPO AND PUSH THE CHANGES TO IT :)

 have fun with running on it :)